-In 2023, all employees participated in multiple trainings that covered our Business Code of Conduct and Ethics, Company policies, and topics related to diversity, equity and inclusion.
-We understand that a workplace environment that embraces diversity and is inclusive of different ideas and perspectives is a healthy environment and one that provides the best solutions to complex challenges.
+In 2024, all employees participated in multiple and varied training courses on our Business Code of Conduct and Ethics, Company policies, and topics specifically related to employees' job performance, health, and safety.
+We understand that a workplace environment that embraces continuous improvement and incorporates different ideas and perspectives is a healthy environment and one that provides the best solutions to complex challenges.

-Board Diversity.
-Our Nominating, Environmental, Social and Governance Committee is dedicated to diversity and adopted a Board Diversity Policy.
-The policy requires that the Committee include diverse candidates in all director searches, taking into account diversity of gender, race, ethnicity, background, age, thought and tenure on our Board (in connection with the consideration of the renomination of an existing director), including by affirmatively instructing any search firm retained to assist the Committee in identifying director candidates to include diverse candidates from traditional and non-traditional candidate groups.
-These efforts have led to over 42% of our directors identifying as gender or ethnically diverse.
+Board Composition.
+Our Nominating, Environmental, Social and Governance Committee is dedicated to attracting and recruiting the most qualified candidates.
+The Committee values varied experiences and backgrounds and adopted a Board Diversity Policy.
+The policy requires that the Committee include a broad range of candidates in all director searches, taking into account gender, race, ethnicity, background, age, thought and tenure on our Board (in connection with the consideration of the renomination of an existing director).
+Gulfport's current Board has over 40% of our directors identifying as gender or ethnically diverse.

 Human Rights Policy.
-Gulfport is committed to serve as a positive force in its communities, and the Company remains dedicated to upholding the highest standards of human rights, clearly defined in our Human Rights Policy.
+Gulfport is committed to serving as a positive force in its communities, and the Company remains dedicated to upholding the highest standards of human rights, clearly defined in our Human Rights Policy.

 Gulfport respects fundamental human rights and views them as an integral part of corporate ethics and social responsibility.
-The Company adheres to the highest ethical conduct as outlined in Gulfport's Business Code of Conduct and Ethics and Supplier Code of Conduct.
+The Company adheres to the highest ethical conduct as outlined in Gulfport's Business Code of Conduct and Ethics and Supplied HTS Code of Conduct.

 Gulfport applies fair labor practices throughout its operations and adheres to applicable workplace, employment, privacy and human rights standards.
-Consistent with the United Nations Guiding PRECIPES on Busiless and Auman Rights, Guifport HLIGHTS recognizes the responsibility of governments to protect and fulfill human rights.
+Consistent with the United Nations Guiding Principles on Business and Human Rights, Gulfport recognizes the responsibility of governments to protect and fulfill human rights.
 As an operating rights owner, it is the Company's obligation to respect human rights and comply with applicable laws.